TherieI/LearningOpenGL/README.md

 projection = glm::perspective( /* Angle in degrees */ 45.0f, (float) WIDTH / (float) HEIGHT, 0.1f, 100.0f);
 ```

 These are the starter transformations learnopengl provides us.
-Now we need to pass these matrices as *uniforms*, sending their data to the GPU, so we can implement the effect.
+Transforming matrices is great, but we have yet to send the data to the GPU. let's create uniforms to do so.

 ```cpp
 // Creating the matrix uniform locations and transfering data